mattmakai/fullstackpython.com/source/content/pages/02-learning-programming/05-best-python-videos.markdown

 * The videos and slides from
-  [Django: Under the Hood 2014](http://www.djangounderthehood.com/talks/) are from Django core commiters and provide insight into the ORM, internationalization, templates and other topics.
+  [Django: Under the Hood 2014](http://www.djangounderthehood.com/talks/) are from Django core committers and provide insight into the ORM, internationalization, templates and other topics.

 * DjangoCon US videos from